Agency for New and Renewable Energy Research and Technology

-The Agency for New and Renewable Energy Research and Technology (ANERT) (earlier known as the Agency for Non-conventional Energy & Rural Technology) is a government agency in the Kerala, India.
+The Agency for New and Renewable Energy Research and Technology (ANERT) (earlier known as the Agency for Non-conventional Energy & Rural Technology) is a government agency based in Kerala, India.
 Its mission is gathering and disseminating knowledge about renewable energy, energy conservation, and rural technology.
 The agency was established in 1986 with its headquarters at Thiruvananthapuram.

 About

 ANERT is an autonomous organisation which was initially established under the Science, Technology & Environment Council (STEC), of the Government of Kerala.
 It is the primary agency handling renewable energy programmes in Kerala and carrying out topical programs in Kerala for the Ministry of New and Renewable Energy (MNRE), a bureau of the Government of India.
 The body was registered under the Charitable Societies Act by the government of Kerala, and now functions under the state's Power Department.

 Administration

 Governing body

 ANERT is administered by a governing body chaired by the state Minister for Electricity, with highest oversight by a director appointed by the Government.
 This board provides direction for activities in various energy-related areas.